gbmhunter/blog/content/programming/operating-systems/zephyr-project/_index.md

 }
 ```

+### Non-Volatile Storage

+Zephyr provides an API for storing things in non-volatile storage (flash memory).
+The NVS API is provided by `#include <zephyr/fs/nvs.h>`.

+{{% aside type="note" %}}
+Although different, Zephyr provides a similar service called the _Retention System_ for storing data whilst the device is powered on (i.e. it will persist across resets, but it will NOT persist across power cycles).
+{{% /aside %}}

+Typically a partition called `storage_partition` is setup in the main flash for the NVS system to use.
+This can be defined in the board files.

+An official code example of the NVS can be found at https://github.com/zephyrproject-rtos/zephyr/blob/main/samples/subsys/nvs/src/main.c[^github-zephyr-nvs-code-example].

 ## What Does A Basic Zephyr Firmware Application Look Like?

 The following example shows `main.c` (the only `.c` file) for the `Blinky` sample project: